Exploitation film: Eurospy films

 Eurospy film (or Spaghetti spy film, when referring to Italian-produced films in the genre), is a genre of spy films produced in Europe, especially in Italy, France, and Spain, that either sincerely imitated or else parodied the British James Bond spy series feature films.
 The genre was an offshoot of the wider 1960s spy craze that had begun with James Bond in 1962 and had taken root across the Western world, lasting into the early-to-mid '70s in countries such as the UK.
 Britain participated in the Eurospy movement it had inspired, albeit spreading its output across lower-budget Eurospy-style copycat media and more serious productions with higher budgets than were typical of the genre.

 Eurospy films are better categorized as "spy action" films because they emphasize stylized action, gadgets, and exotic locales over the psychological tension and realism typical of "spy thrillers" which are not action-oriented.
-An important example is the French film The Professional (1981).

 Giallo films

 In Italian cinema, giallo is a genre of murder mystery fiction that often contains slasher, thriller, psychological horror, psychological thriller, sexploitation, and, less frequently, supernatural horror elements.

 This particular style of Italian-produced murder mystery horror-thriller film usually blends the atmosphere and suspense of thriller fiction with elements of horror fiction and eroticism, and often involves a mysterious killer whose identity is not revealed until the final act of the film.
 The genre developed in the mid-to-late 1960s, peaked in popularity during the 1970s, and subsequently declined in commercial mainstream filmmaking over the next few decades, though examples continue to be produced.
 It was a predecessor to, and had significant influence on, the later slasher film genre.

 The first notable examples of giallo were made by Mario Bava, which include Blood and Black Lace (1964) and A Bay of Blood (1971).
 However, the most famous examples were made by Dario Argento in the 1970s and 1980s, which include The Bird with the Crystal Plumage (1970), The Cat o' Nine Tails (1971), Four Flies on Grey Velvet (1971), Deep Red (1975), Tenebrae (1982), Phenomena (1985) and Opera (1987).
-Lucio Fulci is another famous director of giallo films, which include Don't Torture a Duckling (1972) and The New York Ripper (1982).
+Lucio Fulci is another famous director of giallo films, which include A Lizard in a Woman's Skin (1971), Don't Torture a Duckling (1972) and The New York Ripper (1982).